 - Have a bite from the tray tables.

-A behavior guidelines document states that you guarantee your animal will not misbehave during the flight.
+A behavior guidelines document is not required but states that you guarantee your animal will not misbehave during the flight.
 This means that they will obey your commands as well as not get in the way of anyone — passenger or crew member.
 This document also ensures that your ESA will not display any aggressive or menacing behaviors such as growling, biting, jumping, and lunging.

 Veterinary Health Form

-A USDA-approved veterinarian must complete this form within ten days of travel.
+You do not have to have a veterinary health form when traveling with your pet or emotional support animal.
+But to know, A USDA-approved veterinarian completes this form within ten days of travel.
 It proves the animal’s clean bill of health and rabies vaccination record.
-You can find a fill-out form on their website.

 Prepare Your ESA for Flight!